 Cobb Rd, Lyme Regis DT7 3JP

-If you’re in search of fine local produce, a trip to this much-loved seafood restaurant will not disappoint.
+If you’re in search of fine local produce, a trip to this much-loved (and Michelin recommended) seafood restaurant will not disappoint.
 Run by chef, restaurateur and food writer, Mark Hix, the Oyster and Fish House serves up some of the best locally sourced food, including freshly caught fish and seafood courtesy of Lyme Bay Reserve fishermen.
 Offering panoramic views of the Jurassic Coast and famous Cobb harbour, the Oyster and Fish House provides indoor and outdoor seating, although there is limited cover on the latter so you’ll be glad of a blanket when the temperature drops.

 The menu changes on a daily basis and depends entirely on what the local fishermen have managed to catch that day, so you can be sure that the seafood is as fresh as possible.
 Open five days a week, this popular restaurant also caters to the vegetarians among us by offering up a meat-free menu, as well as delicious options for children, too.
 There’s also an on-site shop where you can buy some of Mark Hix’s cookbooks as well as other books and prints to choose from.
 All in all, you simply can’t come to Lyme Regis without taking a trip to the Oyster and Fish House.

 23 Marine Parade, Lyme Regis, Dorset DT7 3JF

 Located on the beach front and offering up breathtaking views across Lyme Bay and the Cobb, the Harbour Inn is a family-run restaurant with a reputation for serving up a unique dining experience for locals and visitors alike.

 Providing indoor seating in the air-conditioned restaurant, this popular eatery also offers a private beach area for visitors wanting to dine alfresco on a hot summer’s day.